LK/tt06-ans/docs/info.md

 This is the default mode of the chip.
 The chip must be in idle mode when you bring it out of reset.
-When transitioning between modes, you must first transition to the idle mode, and then to the target mode.
+When transitioning between modes, you must first transition to idle mode, and then to the target mode.

 #### Configure mode (`0b11`)